Demon Hunters (film): Production

-The film is produced by Lighthouse Productions and Kleos Entertainment Group.
+The film is produced by Lighthouse Productions (Taiwan) and Kleos Entertainment Group (India).
 The director is Chen Mei-Juin and director of photography is Hong Kong veteran Tony Cheung.

 The cast includes Arjan Bajwa, JC Lin, Regina Lei and Jack Kao.

 Filming took place in Taiwan in October 2023.

 Release

 The film was featured at the 2024 Cannes Film Market ahead of a global release in the winter of 2024.

 The film will be released in Taiwan on December 31, 2025.